danpostman/hello-world/README.md

 # hello-world
-my first time here
+My first time here.
-I would like to learn to write codes or software for computers and machine and handheld devices
+I would like to learn to write codes for computers,machines and handheld devices.